EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * TYPE = 4 * method + corr, where the method = 0 and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
-* SUITES_U - cipher suites which Party U supports in order of decreasing preference, and cipher suite used.
-If a single cipher suite is conveyed then that cipher suite is used.
-If multiple cipher suites are conveyed then the index identifies which suite is used.
+* SUITES_U - cipher suites which Party U supports in order of decreasing preference, and a selected cipher suite.
+If a single cipher suite is conveyed then that cipher suite is selected.
+If multiple cipher suites are conveyed then the index identifies which suite is selected.
 The zero-based index (i.e. 0 for the first suite, 1 for the second suite, etc.) identifies the single selected cipher suite out of the array elements listing the cipher suites (see {{error}})
 * G_X - the x-coordinate of the ephemeral public key of Party U
 * C_U - variable length connection identifier
 * UAD_1 - bstr containing unprotected opaque application data